ligurio/litclock/README.md

-# literature-clock-russian
+# literature clock

-Clock using time quotes from the russian literature.
+Clock using time quotes from a literature.

 The working site is in the `static/` folder, and can be visited at https://bronevichok.ru/clock/.
 To run it locally you may need to serve `static/`